 Updating your details

-If you have had your pet desexed, you can update your pet’s desexing status on their microchip by providing your local council with the desexing certificate of their pet.
+- You can update your pet’s desexing status on their microchip by providing Council with a copy of the Desexing Certificate of your pet.
 This can be provided either by email or in person.

 Selling or Changing Owners of a pet

-Should you sell or change ownership of your companion animal (once microchipped), you are required to change the details on the Companion Animals Register to identify the new owner.
-Change of Ownership forms are available on the Office of Local Government website https://www.petregistry.nsw.gov.au/#/forms or from the Animal Care Facility.
+Should you sell or change ownership of your companion animal (once microchipped), you are required to change the details on the NSW Pet Register to identify the new owner.

 If your pet dies, please inform Council to update the details on the statewide register.